The Oxford Comma is either in, or out, depending on your faith in style guides

 The family meal was soup, fish and chips, and ice cream.

 The jumper is available in green, yellow, and black and white.

 The serial comma is a comma that appears before “and” in a list.
 Omit the serial comma unless the sentence would be unclear without it.

 I think that we have four for, and three against.
 So it is a close vote.

 More grammar: What Is The Subjunctive Mood And When Should You Use It?

-However, when in doubt, or if you think your readers will be in doubt, use the extra comma.
-You don’t have to be a slave to it but rather look at its use as being a tool to improve your writing clarity.
+However, when you are not sure, or if you think your readers will be in doubt, use the extra comma.
+You don’t have to be a slave to it but rather look at its use as being a tool to improve the clarity of your writing.

 In closing, I would like to say that I needed a lot of quiet time while I was researching and writing this blog post.

 So I would like to thank the kids next door, my cleaning lady, my wife and dog for giving me some quiet time.